 What is a Tax break?

 A tax break is a reduction in the total tax liability of a taxpayer.
 Additionally, the word is used to refer to any class of people receiving preferential tax treatment in the United Kingdom.
-If the government provides a tax break to a certain group of individuals or kind of organisation, it either reduces the amount of tax they would have to pay otherwise or modifies the tax system in their favour.
+If the government provides a tax break to a certain group of individuals or kind of corporations, it either reduces the amount of tax they would have to pay otherwise or modifies the tax system in their favour.

 Importance of Tax breaks